Pictured above: Yellow milkwort (Polygala rugelli) by John Moran. Click on terms for botanical definitions. View post as a PDF.

-Also known as Rugel’s milkwort, yellow milkwort is an annual herbaceous wildflower endemic to the Florida peninsula.
+Also known as Rugel’s milkwort, Yellow milkwort (Polygala rugelii) is an annual herbaceous wildflower endemic to the Florida peninsula.
 Its showy flowers are bright yellow and borne in compact, thimble-shaped clusters.
 They are solitary and have large, lateral sepals.
 Leaves are alternately arranged and have smooth margins.
 Upper leaves are small and lanceolate in shape; lower leaves are large, obovate to spatulate, and appear as a rosette.

 Yellow milkwort blooms primarily in summer and fall, but it has throughout most of the year.
 It occurs naturally in wet pine flatwoods.